Ceasterwyrt/DevuanTweaks/README.md

 Edit `/etc/default/grub`, adding `nomodeset` to the `GRUB_CMDLINE_LINUX_DEFAULT` line, and update GRUB: `update-grub`

+For Linux Mint, adding `tsc=unstable` to the kernel line makes it boot.

 ## Getting the fans to work

-Install `mbpfan` and `macfanctld`
+Install `macfanctld`

-After installing them they'll automatically be added to the startup, you can check it with `rc-update add mbpfan default` and `rc-update add macfanctld default`
+After installing it'll automatically be added to the startup, you can check it with `rc-update add macfanctld default`

 ## Getting wi-fi to work